How to Remove Shower Mould from Silicone, Grout & Tiles: A Brisbane Guide

 How to Prevent Shower Mould in Brisbane

 Removing mould is only half the solution.
-In Brisbane's climate, it will return unless you take simple preventive steps.
+In Brisbane's climate, it will return unless you take simple preventive steps — so once you remove shower mould, the goal is to stop it coming back.
 The good news is that prevention is much easier than removal.

 1. Ventilate After Every Shower